Starbucks: Boycott amidst the 2023 Gaza war

-In late 2023, Starbucks faced boycotts following the company's decision to sue the Starbucks Workers United (SWU) union for making a social media post stating "Solidarity with Palestine" shortly after the October 7 Hamas-led attack on Israel.
+In late 2023, Starbucks faced boycotts by the Boycott, Divestment and Sanctions movement following the company's decision to sue the Starbucks Workers United (SWU) union for making a social media post stating "Solidarity with Palestine" shortly after the October 7 Hamas-led attack on Israel.
 Starbucks alleged that the post harmed its reputation, and sued for trademark infringement for the use of the Starbucks name and a related logo.
 The SWU made a filing in response, requesting the continued use of the name and logo, and alleging defamation from Starbucks that it endorsed violence or terrorism.
 According to SWU President Lynne Fox the post was written by a single person, shortly deleted, and not authorized by other members of the SWU.
 CEO Laxman Narasimhan wrote a year-ending letter addressed to employees, writing: "Our stance is clear.
 We stand for humanity."

+In 2024, the boycott had had a negative impact on sales, resulting in a 2% decline in North America and a 7% decline worldwide.

 Other controversies

+Starbucks has also faced criticism over its continued operations in countries with poor human rights records, particularly China.
+In 2024, a shareholder proposal called for greater disclosure of the company's human rights risks and dependence on China, citing concerns about the country's human rights record.
+The proposal was rejected by shareholders.
+Starbucks has also faced scrutiny over labor conditions on farms in its Chinese supply chain, including allegations of excessive working hours and child labor, which the company said it would investigate.

 In 2025, a court ordered Starbucks to pay $50 million to a driver who suffered burns after an unsecured hot drink spilled on him.

 On Red Cup Day, Starbucks provides reusable cups to customers who buy holiday-themed beverages.
 On Red Cup Day 2025, Starbucks employees organized a walkout at 4 p.m. local time in over a dozen U.S. cities as part of a strike known as the Red Cup Riot, involving approximately 1,000 baristas.
 This phase of the strike includes participation from more than 65 locations across over 40 cities.
 The baristas are advocating for enhanced wages, better working conditions, and reliable and adequate hours.

+In 2026, Starbucks Korea, which is operated by the Shinsegae Group in South Korea, released a promotion for "Tank Day" coffee tumblers, which was criticized for evoking memories of the Gwangju Uprising in 1980 and the 1987 death by torture of student activist Park Jong-chul, leading to nationwide boycotts and protests.
+South Korean president Lee Jae Myung criticized the campaign via X, stating that it insulted the victims and the residents of Gwangju.
+Starbucks Korea apologized and its CEO, Son Jeong-Hyun, was fired.
+Starbucks Korea planned to shutter all its stores in South Korea for half a day on 22 June for its staff to attend a history lesson to increase historical awareness and social sensitivities.